Super-stability in the Student-Project Allocation Problem with Ties: Preliminary definitions and results

 Conversely, suppose $M$ is stable in some instance $I'$ of {\sc spa-s} obtained from $I$ by breaking the ties in some way.
 Now suppose that $M$ is not weakly stable in $I$.
 Then some pair $(s_i, p_j)$ forms a blocking pair for $M$ in $I$.
 It is then clear from the definition of weak stability and from the construction of $I'$ that $(s_i, p_j)$ is a blocking pair for $M$ in $I'$, a contradiction. \end{proof}

-As mentioned earlier, super-stability is the most robust concept to seek in a practical setting.
-Only if no super-stable matching exists in the underlying problem instance should other forms of stability be sought.
-Thus, for the remainder of this paper, we focus on super-stability in the { SPA-ST} context. \begin{definition}[super-stability] \normalfont Let $I$ be an instance of {\sc spa-st}, and let $M$ be a matching in $I$.
-We say that $M$ is \emph{super-stable} if it admits no blocking pair, where a \emph{blocking pair} is an acceptable pair $(s_i, p_j) \in (\mathcal{S} \times \mathcal{P}) \setminus M$ such that (a) either $s_i$ is unassigned in $M$, or $s_i$ prefers $p_j$ to $M(s_i)$ or is indifferent between them, and (b) either \begin{enumerate}
+As mentioned earlier, super-stability is the most robust concept to seek.
+Only if no super-stable matching exists in the underlying problem instance should other forms of stability be sought in a practical setting.
+Thus, for the remainder of this paper, we focus on super-stability in the {\sc spa-st} context.

+\begin{definition}[Super-stability] Let $I$ be an instance of {\sc spa-st}, and let $M$ be a matching in $I$.
+We say that $M$ is \emph{super-stable} if it admits no blocking pair, where a \emph{blocking pair} is an acceptable pair $(s_i, p_j) \in (\mathcal{S} \times \mathcal{P}) \setminus M$ such that (a) and (b) holds as follows: \begin{enumerate}[(a)] \item either $s_i$ is unassigned in $M$ or $s_i$ prefers $p_j$ to $M(s_i)$ or is indifferent between them; \item either (i), (ii), or (iii) holds as follows: \begin{enumerate} [(i)] \item each of $p_j$ and $l_k$ is undersubscribed in $M$; \item $p_j$ is undersubscribed in $M$, $l_k$ is full in $M$ and either